Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Uniform irreducibility of Galois images

 \subsection{The Bombieri--Lang Conjecture for Picard modular surfaces}

 In this part we follow the general strategy of \cite{dimitrov-ramakrishnan} by adapting it to the case where the level is not neat, the main point being to show that the irregularity of the Picard modular surfaces under consideration is at least $3$.
-This requires different techniques also providing a new proof to the cases treated in {\it loc. cit.}.
+This requires some new techniques, also providing new proofs to the cases treated in {\it loc.~cit.}

 We recall the index $2$ subgroup $\wK''$ of the maximal open compact subgroup $\wK^\circ $ of $\wG(\A_f)$ introduced in \eqref{K-double-prime}.
 Given $r\in\Z_{\geqslant 1}$ and a prime $\ell$ inert in $M$, we let $\wK''_0(\ell^r)$ be the subgroup of $\wK''$ whose component at $\ell$ is the depth $r$ Iwahori subgroup $I_r$ and we let